maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ### Interface features

+* Change the syntax hint so that the *value* of the variables is used.
+This enables the first line to be seeded with random parameters.

 ## Comments.

 * Commas in comments break the parsing into lines.
 Need much better libraries to remove strings from CASstrings.